108mk/108mk/README.md

 - 🔭 Currently, I’m doing my masters in Quantum Computing at [IISc, Bengaluru](https://en.wikipedia.org/wiki/Indian_Institute_of_Science).
 - 🌱 My current interest is in Quantum Algorithms and their applications in Deep learning, optimization and system simulation.
 I also keep track of developments in Quantum (Post-Quantum) Cryptography and Quantum error corrections.
 - :dart: One of the long-term goals is to understand the power and limitations of the computational complexity class BQP, i.e., the set of problems having a polynomial time Quantum algorithm.
+- Some Open problems in Quantum Complexity theory:
+  $P\neq BQP:$ It is conjecture that Qauntumess add power to computation.
+Still, there is no formal proof for it.

+  $BQP\not\subset NP$: It is conjectured that the power of Quantum Turing Machine and Non-deterministic Turing Machine are not comparable.
+It is known to hold true in the oracle/relativized model.
+Still, there is no real-world problem to separate these classes.

 - ⭐ A part-time programmer.
 Trying to learn a bit of creative thinking via Dynamic Programming [😅].
 <p align="center">
   <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=108mk&show_icons=true&theme=radical">